Kari Martonen

 Kari Martonen (born 13 March 1963) is a Finnish football manager and former player.
-He also works as an assistant manager of the Finland U21 squad.

 As a player, he played in total of 248 matches and scored 22 goals for HJK and FC Haka.
 After retiring as a player, he started working as a youth coach at his former club Haka and soon became the assistant manager under Olli Huttunen.
 In 2006, he became the assistant manager under Mika Lehkosuo at FC Honka.

 In November 2009 as Ville Priha was sacked from JJK, Martonen took over as a head coach, signing a three-year contract with JJK.

+He was named the chief executive office of SJK Seinäjoki on 14 December 2013.